PagerTree/pt4-docusaurus/learn/docker/overview.md

 ## What is Docker?

-[Docker](https://www.docker.com/) is an open-source platform for developing, shipping, and running applications.&#x20;
+[Docker](https://www.docker.com/) is an open-source platform for developing, shipping, and running applications.

 Docker provides the ability to package and run an application in a loosely isolated environment called a [container](containers.md).
 The isolation and [security](overview.md#is-docker-secure) let you run many containers simultaneously on a given host.
-Containers are lightweight and contain everything needed to run the application, so you don't need to rely on what's installed on the host.&#x20;
+Containers are lightweight and contain everything needed to run the application, so you don't need to rely on what's installed on the host.

 Ultimately, Docker provides a consistent environment across different infrastructures, making developing, testing, and deploying software applications easier.

 ## What is the Purpose of Docker?

-The primary purpose of Docker is to simplify the software development and deployment process.&#x20;
+The primary purpose of Docker is to simplify the software development and deployment process.

 Docker eliminates the "it works on my machine" problem by "containerizing" applications, ensuring you can ship, test, and deploy your application in any environment without worrying about incompatibility issues, regardless of the underlying machine's configuration settings.